There’s a fat man inside me struggling to get out.

 For chocolate, banana cream pie hot cocoa, add all of the ingredients together.

-For even richer, sipping chocolate (like drinking a candy bar), add 2 extra tablespoons of cocoa powder and of monkfruit sweetener
+For even richer, sipping chocolate (like drinking a candy bar), add 2 additional tablespoons of cocoa powder and two additional tablespoons of monkfruit sweetener

 This cocoa is best prepared on a stovetop with a light and loving touch by gently warming the cashew milk until it is ready to accept the subtle nuances of the cocoa (I just nuke it in a microwave).